-Town of Davidson, NC Design Review Board: Staff Analysis Project Manager: Chad Hall April 18, 2018
+Town of Davidson, NC Design Review Board: Staff Analysis Project Manager: Chad Hall

+May 16, 2018

-Project: WestBranch Amenity Areas Location: 1) Clubhouse/Amenity Building at 13450 Caite Ridge Lane; and 2) Mail Kiosk in block bound by Hudson Place, Claire's Creek Lane and Sawyer Glen Lane Applicant: ColeJenest&Stone (Casey Werner) and Lennar (Griffin Query) Designer: Pace Development Group (Scott McIntyre) Planning Area: Neighborhood General
+Project: WestBranch Amenity Areas

+Location: 1) Clubhouse/Amenity Building at 13450 Caite Ridge Lane; and and Sawyer Glen Lane

+2) Mail Kiosk in Park block bound by Hudson Place, Claire's Creek Lane

+Applicant: ColeJenest&Stone (Casey Werner) and Lennar (Griffin Query)

+Designer: Pace Development Group (Scott McIntyre)

+Planning Area: Neighborhood General

 Two amenity projects are proposed at WestBranch.
 The first is a clubhouse and amenity area at 13450 Caite Ridge Lane.
 The second project is a mail kiosk within the park area bound by Hudson Place, Claire's Creek Lane and Sawyer Glen Lane.
+Both of these were presented to the DRB at the April 18, 2018 meeting; the project was continued to advance the designs.